 The film follows the lives of 7 Palestinian and Israeli children who live near Jerusalem, only 20 minutes apart but in very different worlds.
 Co-directors Justine Shapiro, Carlos Bolado and B.Z.
 Goldberg have attempted to show this generations-old conflict from a child's point of view.

-Recently in the San Francisco Chronicle, Goldberg summed up his film and today's reality by describing the transformation Sanabel has undergone since filming ended in 2000.
+San Francisco Chronicle, Goldberg summed up his film and today's reality by describing the transformation Sanabel has undergone since filming ended in 2000.
 “She was the only kid in the film who didn't hate, who said, 'We must stay open,' But she has spent the last 18 months under military siege and the last four weeks under direct military attack.
 Now she has an intense hatred.”

 But Sanabel says that it isn't just since this second intifada that she has found little room for understanding.
 “This has been the condition under which we have lived for the past 35 years.
 While we are stuck here we can tell people what daily life is like for a Palestinian living under occupation: the constant humiliation by Israeli soldiers; our inability to travel even within the West Bank, the lack of water because Israelis control our water supply – not to mention the constant pressure of Israeli tanks.”